333 South Wabash

-333 South Wabash (formerly CNA Center, nicknamed "Big Red") is a 600-ft (183 m), 44-story skyscraper located at 333 South Wabash Avenue in the central business district of Chicago, Illinois.
+333 South Wabash (formerly CNA Center and Northern Trust Tower; also known as The Red) is a 600-ft (183 m), 44-story skyscraper located at 333 South Wabash Avenue in the central business district of Chicago, Illinois.

 Description

 333 South Wabash is a simple, rectangular International Style building, but it is unique in that the entire building was painted bright red by Eagle Painting & Maintenance Company, Inc., turning an otherwise ordinary-looking structure into one of the most eye-catching buildings in the city.
 It was designed by the firm of Graham, Anderson, Probst & White and was completed in 1972.

 Occupants

 As of 2014, CNA occupied 65 percent of the tower.
 Other occupants included The Chicago Housing Authority, United Way and Akuna Capital.

-In December 2015, CNA announced it would sell the structure and relocate to a new facility at 151 North Franklin which would be renamed CNA Center.
-The company and developer, John Buck Co., expected the move to take place in summer 2018.
-As part of the transaction, Buck purchased the Wabash Street building for $108 million and would redevelop it.

 In August 2017, Buck and Northern Trust announced an agreement for the bank to lease 465,000 sqft of the building.
-The lease, which includes signage and naming rights, will consolidate approximately 2,500 to 3,000 Northern Trust workers from several sites around Chicago and take place in 2020.
+The lease, which includes signage and naming rights, was to consolidate approximately 2,500 to 3,000 Northern Trust workers from several sites around Chicago and take place in 2020.